-However, a more detailed and useful definition can be articulated by defining both the Intended Scope, a broad and maximally-Definition of the CIDOC Conceptual Reference Model version 6.2.5 E.S.: In Progress since [21/3/2019] i inclusive definition of general application principles, and the Practical Scope, which is expressed by the overall scope of a reference set of specific identifiable museum documentation standards and practices that the CRM aims to encompass, however restricted in its details to the limitations of the Intended Scope.
+However, a more detailed and useful definition can be articulated by defining both the Intended Scope, a broad and maximallyinclusive definition of general application principles, and the Practical Scope, which is expressed by the overall scope of a reference set of specific identifiable museum documentation standards and practices that the CIDOC CRM aims to encompass, however restricted in its details to the limitations of the Intended Scope.

-The Intended Scope of the CRM may be defined as all information required for the exchange and integration of heterogeneous scientific documentation of museum collections.
+The Intended Scope of the CIDOC CRM may be defined as all information required for the exchange and integration of heterogeneous scientific documentation of museum collections.
 This definition requires further elaboration:

-- The term "scientific documentation" is intended to convey the requirement that the depth and quality of descriptive information that can be handled by the CRM should be sufficient for serious academic research.
-This does not mean that information intended for presentation to members of the general public is excluded, but rather that the CRM is intended to provide the level of detail and precision expected and required by museum professionals and researchers in the field. - The term "museum collections" is intended to cover all types of material collected and displayed by museums and related institutions, as defined by ICOM1.
+- The term "scientific documentation" is intended to convey the requirement that the depth and quality of descriptive information that can be handled by the CIDOC CRM should be sufficient for serious academic research.
+This does not mean that information intended for presentation to members of the general public is excluded, but rather that the CIDOC CRM is intended to provide the level of detail and precision expected and required by museum professionals and researchers in the field. - The term "museum collections" is intended to cover all types of material collected and displayed by museums and related institutions, as defined by ICOM1.
 This includes collections, sites and monuments relating to fields such as social history, ethnography, archaeology, fine and applied arts, natural history, history of sciences and technology. - The documentation of collections includes the detailed description of individual items within collections, groups of items and collections as a whole.
-The CRM is specifically intended to cover contextual information: the historical, geographical and theoretical background that gives museum collections much of their cultural significance and value. - The exchange of relevant information with libraries and archives, and the harmonisation of the CRM with their models, falls within the Intended Scope of the CRM. - Information required solely for the administration and management of cultural institutions, such as information relating to personnel, accounting, and visitor statistics, falls outside the Intended Scope of the CRM.
+The CIDOC CRM is specifically intended to cover contextual information: the historical, geographical and theoretical background that gives museum collections much of their cultural significance and value. - The exchange of relevant information with libraries and archives, and the harmonisation of the CIDOC CRM with their models, falls within the Intended Scope of the CIDOC CRM. - Information required solely for the administration and management of cultural institutions, such as information relating to personnel, accounting, and visitor statistics, falls outside the Intended Scope of the CIDOC CRM.

-The Practical Scope2 of the CRM is expressed in terms of the current reference standards for museum documentation that have been used to guide and validate the CRM's development.
-The CRM covers the same domain of discourse as the union of these reference standards; this means that data correctly encoded according to these museum documentation standards there can be a CRM-compatible expression that conveys the same meaning.
+The Practical Scope2 of the CIDOC CRM is expressed in terms of the current reference standards for museum documentation that have been used to guide and validate the CIDOC CRM's development.
+The CIDOC CRM covers the same domain of discourse as the union of these reference standards; this means that data correctly encoded according to these museum documentation standards there can be a CIDOC CRM-compatible expression that conveys the same meaning.